RicardoKnauer/TabMini/README.md

 This project was developed using a devcontainer, which is defined in the `.devcontainer` folder.

-Further, `requirements.txt` file is also provided for those who prefer to use pip.
+For development a `requirements.txt` is included to be installed with pip.

 To install the package as a python package, you can use the following command: